zephir-lang/zephir-docs/en/reference/functions.rst

     }

-Similarly, functions return dynamic values ​​that cannot be directly assigned to static variables without the appropriate cast:
+Similarly, functions return dynamic values that cannot be directly assigned to static variables without the appropriate cast:

 .. code-block:: javascript